kwn/number-to-words/README.md

 $numberTransformer = $numberToWords->getNumberTransformer('en');
 ```

-Then it can be used passing in numeric values to the `toWords()` method:
+Transformer can be used by passing in numeric values to the `toWords()` method:

 ```php
 $numberTransformer->toWords(5120); // outputs "five thousand one hundred twenty"
 ```

-You can also use a static method:
+It can be also used with a static method:

 ```php
 NumberToWords::transformNumber('en', 5120); // outputs "five thousand one hundred twenty"